jestjs/jest/docs/GettingStarted.md

 };
 ```

-You are now set up to use all ES2018 features and React-specific syntax.
+You are now set up to use all ES2018 features and [React](https://reactjs.org) specific syntax.
+If you are not using React you can exclude `@babel/preset-react` from the above commands/config.

 > Note: `babel-jest` is automatically installed when installing Jest and will automatically transform files if a babel configuration exists in your project.
 To avoid this behavior, you can explicitly reset the `transform` configuration option: